-Cash is grouped into Level 1 as at June 30, 2023 and December 31, 2022.
+Cash is grouped into Level 1 as at June 30, 2024 and December 31, 2023.

-Financial instruments that are not measured at fair value on the condensed consolidated interim statement of financial position are represented by accounts payable and accrued liabilities and loans payable.
+Financial instruments that are not measured at fair value on the consolidated statement of financial position are represented by accounts payable and accrued liabilities and loans payable.
 The fair values of these financial instruments approximate their carrying values due to their short-term nature.